Fritz Unger

-Fritz (Frederich) Unger (July 14, 1891 - 1954 Zürich) was an Austrian industrialist and art collector of Jewish heritage forced to flee Hitler's Third Reich.
+Fritz (Frederich) Unger (July 14, 1891 - 1954 Zürich) was an Austrian industrialist and art collector.
+He was of Jewish heritage and forced to flee Hitler's Third Reich.

 Life

 Unger lived in Vienna at Wien I., Esslinggasse 17 / 6 He married Anne Arens (born June 7, 1897, Vienna; died 1994 Berkeley/California), the daughter of businessman and collector Gustav Arens (1867-1936).

 Unger was the owner of the family firm, "W. Abeles & Co.", as well as factories in Teesdorf, Lower Austria, and Dugaresa, Yugoslavia.

 He also collected art, especially Italian and Dutch old masters.
 When Unger's father-in-law Gustav Arens died in 1935, he and his wife Ann (Dr. Ann Arens Unger) inherited paintings from Arens' collection.
 One of the paintings passed down to Unger was "Madonna and Child, Saint John the Baptist and two angels," painted in the late 15th century by Jacopo di Arcangelo known as del Sellaio.

 Nazi era

 In June 1938, the Unger family escaped the Nazis via Switzerland and France to the USA.
 In 1938, the Nazi looting organization E.R.R. seized his property.
 His furniture and art collection were packed by the forwarding company Dr. Franz Ritter.
 Pictures by van Goyen and Baur were blocked for export.

 In France, Unger's paintings were "donated" to the Louvre in an attempt to obtain a residence permit.
 In reality, however, the family never received these papers Paintings obtained in this way from Unger by the Louvre include "Still Life with Musical Instruments", by Pieter Claesz (ca. 1596–1661), "Still Life with Flowers", by Jan de Heem II (1606-ca. 1684), and "The Family of Darius at the Feet of Alexander", by Francesco Trevisani (1656-1746).
 But Friedrich Unger and his family never became French.
 They spent the war and the rest of their lives in the United States.

 Unger submitted a claim in 1946, however the French state refused the request because, as Le Monde put it, "the offending regime is the Republic" and the transaction was "Not a theft, not a forced sale, but a gift."